httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 it; all modern cache implementations support Cache-Control, and specifying freshness as a delta is usually more convenient and always less error-prone.

-Understand that stale responses (e.g., one with "Cache-Control: max-age=0") can be reused when the cache is disconnected from the origin server; this can be useful for handling network issues.
+Understand that stale responses (e.g., with "Cache-Control: max-age=0") can be reused when the cache is disconnected from the origin server; this can be useful for handling network issues.
 See
 {{?I-D.ietf-httpbis-cache}}, Section 4.2.4, and also {{?RFC5861}} for additional controls over stale content.